The Best Way To Spend 3 Days In Athens, Greece: What To Do, See, & Eat

 4 days in athens

-DAY 1
+DAY 1 Itinerary for Athens, Greece

 FREE WALKING TOUR OF ATHENS

 Taking a walking tour of Athens is a great way to get a good feel of the city and learn about its history.
-I also love doing walking tours at the beginning of a trip because I always end up with the best recommendations and tips for the city!
+I also love doing walking tours at the beginning of a trip because I always end up with the best recommendations and tips for the city.

-Google “free walking tours in Athens” and you will find many options!
+Google “free walking tours in Athens” and you will find many options.
 If you are staying at a hostel, they will likely have recommendations as well.
 Don’t forget to tip your guide!

 THE ACROPOLIS MUSEUM